medianeuroscience/mft_amp/README.md

 ## AMP

-- word for .75 secs
+- word for 100 msec
-- blank for .125 secs
+- blank for 125 msec
-- nonword for .75 secs
+- nonword for 300 msec
-- mask for up to 3.25 secs
+- mask until response is given

 ## LDT

-**NOTE 2/17/19**
-A couple of things that I've noticed:
-- The arrow that they should press seems a bit unintuitive to me.
-I would suggest that negative should be left and positive should be right in the AMP and non-word should be left and word should be right in the LDT.
-- Should we give them feedback as to the choice that they made in the AMP?
-I could see someone forgetting which direction is which and then responding backwards the whole experiment.
-Even just a smiley or frowny face denoting that they chose positive or negative?
+- word or nonword for 60 msec
+- mask until response is given